constancemaurer/constancemaurer/README.md

 * Data Science 🌱

-* On my quest to learn all data science and software engineering, I am fully immersing myself into Django and NLP Deep Learning.
+* On my quest to learn all data science and software engineering.

 * Love visualising my work in dash or streamlit and deploying it with Heroku 🔭

 * Surfing the wave of Bioinformatics 👯

+* you can also find me at https://gitlab.com/cmaurer2111